‘Communication unites us all’

-- Mrs Catherine Blyth – Head of Faculty (Spanish/French/Mandarin)
+- Mrs Catherine Blyth – Head of Faculty

-- Mrs Francisca Lucas – Spanish/French
+- Mrs Francisca Lucas – Teacher of Spanish and French

-- Miss Harriet Temperley – French/Spanish
+- Miss Harriet Temperley – Teacher of French and Spanish

-- Mr Johnathan Webb – French/Spanish
+- Mr Johnathan Webb – Teacher of French and Spanish

 It is important that students get a sense of the world in which they live.
 There are trips to different parts of Europe and also exchanges with France, Spain and Germany.
 We also encourage our Sixth Form students to attend local conferences and spend a week in a language school.
 We have Spanish, French and German Language Assistants work with our students to improve their confidence and speaking skills.